- New Zealand

-Multi-centre holidays in Thailand and Laos afford the opportunity to combine sightseeing and historical and cultural experiences with the chance to recharge the batteries in settings that are reminiscent of scenes from Treasure Island.
+A multi centre holiday in Thailand and Laos affords the opportunity to combine sightseeing and historical and cultural experiences with the chance to recharge the batteries in settings that are reminiscent of scenes from Treasure Island.

 Day 1: Arrive in Borneo and spend the day looking around the historic city of Sandakan.
 For the best views, take a hike up to the hilltop temple of Puu Jih Shih.